LoicKonan/3013-Algorithms-Konan/Assignments/P02/README.md

 - $ ./main.cpp
 - $ ./animals.txt
 - $  Z to terminate the program.

-- cat would match cat, caterpillar, and cattle.
-But NOT wildcat.

 - **Example:**
   > **CAT** 1365 words found in 0.0188522 seconds